sujanghimire22/SparkMinds-Tech-Bulk-SMS/README.md

 #### Response

-You need to build your logic on how to respond to the incoming request and send text response of maximum 160 characters with response code.
-Incase of any other response code, default reply will be sent to user as SMS reply.
+You need to implement logic to handle incoming requests and respond with a text message (maximum 160 characters) along with a response code.
+If any response code other than the expected one is returned, a default SMS reply will be automatically sent to the user.

 ```